 - Adaptability so that if additional areas are identified as automation candidates, integration is possible with ease.

-The complexity of a third-party billing system requires thorough review and follow-up when revenue is held up and the bottom line is affected.
-With the technology available today that harnesses AI-driven automation, machine learning, and predictive analysis, each patient encounter can be verified, submitted, and followed-up on in real-time.
-As reported in a recent Infinx Case Study, it’s conceivable to recognize a +15% improvement in 90+ days aging AR collections, using the AR Optimization Solution alone.
+The complexity of a third-party billing system requires diligent review and follow up when revenue is held up and the bottom line is affected.
+With the technology available today that harnesses AI-assisted automation, machine learning, and predictive analysis, each patient encounter can be verified, submitted and followed up on in real-time.
+As reported in a recent Infinx Case Study, it’s conceivable to recognize a +15% improvement in 90+ Days collections from A/R Optimization alone.4

 Insurance Discovery to Improve Bad Debt and Collections